kuoshih/Planning/README.md

 The code runs on Jetson Orin NX and a Turtlebot3 Waffle/Burger.
 This code activate a node "planning".
-You can access data from three Callback functions in src/planning.cpp.
+You can access data from Callback functions (e.g., batteryStateCallback and timercallback) in src/planning.cpp.
 There are makers for landmarks or targets.
 There are 3D occupied map (octomap).
 You can see them in rviz.